dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-The package preserves the real G.17, CPI, PPI, Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales indexes, one representative G.17 raw release, and all nine complete raw/normalized manifests.
+The package preserves the real G.17, CPI, PPI, Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales indexes, the Advance Durable Goods index and reviewed OCR corpus, one representative G.17 raw release, and all ten complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal release files.